SolidOS/solid-panes/Documentation/conventions.md

 * </profile/card#me> solid:publicTypeIndex </settings/publicTypeIndex.ttl>
 * </profile/card#me> solid:privateTypeIndex </settings/privateTypeIndex.ttl>

-# Chat
+## Addressbook
+You can create an addressbook containing persons and groups, by adding triples to RDF documents on your pod.
-To create a chat conversation, create a document, e.g. /chat.ttl, and add the following triples to it:
+To create an addressbook, create a document for it, e.g. /address-book/index.ttl, and add the following triples to that document:
-* </chat.ttl#this> a mee:LongChat
+* </address-book/index.ttl#this> a vcard:AddressBook
-* </chat.ttl#this> dc:author </profile/card#me>
-* </chat.ttl#this> dc:created "2018-07-06T21:36:04Z"^^XML:dateTime
-* </chat.ttl#this> dc:title "Chat channel"
+* </address-book/index.ttl#this> dc:title "New address Book"

-To add a message in the chat conversation, for instance where you say "hi", generate a timestamp like 1555487418787 and add the following triples to /chat.ttl:
-* </chat.ttl#Msg1555487418787> dct:created "2019-04-17T07:50:18Z"^^XML:dateTime
-* </chat.ttl#Msg1555487418787> sioc:content "hi"
-* </chat.ttl#Msg1555487418787> foaf:maker </profile/card#me>
+* </address-book/index.ttl#this> acl:owner </profile/card#me>

-Note that for historical reasons, for the chat conversation as a whole, we use `dc:created` and `dc:author`, whereas for the individual chat messages we use `dct:created` and `foaf:maker`.
+You can create separate documents for the people index and for the groups index, as long as you link to those from the main /address-book/index.ttl document in the following ways:
+* </address-book/index.ttl#this> vcard:nameEmailIndex </address-book/peopleIndex.ttl>
+* </address-book/index.ttl#this> vcard:groupIndex </address-book/groupIndex.ttl>

+To indicate that a person /johnDoe.ttl with full name "John Doe" is in addressbook /address-book/index.ttl, add the following triples:
+* </johnDoe.ttl#this> vcard:inAddressBook /address-book/index.ttl#this (NB: needs to be in /address-book/peopleIndex.ttl)
+* </johnDoe.ttl#this> a vcard:Individual
+* </johnDoe.ttl#this> vcard:fn "John Doe"

+To indicate that addressbook /address-book/index.ttl has a group called "Colleagues", add the following triples:

+* </address-book/index.ttl#this> vcard:includesGroup /address-book/colleagues.ttl#this (NB: needs to be in /address-book/groupIndex.ttl)
+* </address-book/colleagues.ttl#this> a vcard:Group
+* </address-book/colleagues.ttl#this> vcard:fn "Colleagues"

-# Notepad
+## Notepad
 To create a new notepad at /notepad.ttl, add the following triples into it:
 * </notepad.ttl#this> a pim:Notepad
 * </notepad.ttl#this> dc:author </profile/card#me>